-When you apply for a term life insurance policy, the insurer may require you to undergo a health exam before they approve your application.
+When you apply for a term life insurance policy, the insurer may require you to undergo a medical health exam before they approve your application.
 You might not want to have this exam, and that thought might tempt you to apply for a type of policy called no-medical-exam life insurance.
 Be cautious, however.
 No-medical-exam coverage is usually not quite as simple as its name might suggest.
 If you are otherwise healthy, you might find it more to your benefit to go ahead and have the medical exam, and here’s why.

 Why Life Insurers Perform Medical Exams

-If you undergo a medical exam when applying for life insurance, the process usually is relatively simply.
+If you undergo a medical exam when applying for life insurance, the process usually is relatively simple.
 You will visit an approved physician, who will run standard tests (blood pressure, blood sugar, lab work and urine tests) to create a picture of your overall health.

 Still, if you choose to apply for a no-medical-exam policy, you might be able to skip this step.

 Regardless of whether you buy a term policy with or without a medical exam, the policy’s structure won’t change.
 The policy will remain active for a certain number of years, and will pay out a death benefit if you die while the policy is active.